College of Education and Human Development

 Blakey is returning to CEHD and SSW after serving as the associate dean of academic affairs and associate professor at the School of Social Work at Tulane University in New Orleans.
 Prior to that, she was a department chair and associate professor at the Helen Bader School of Social Welfare at the University of Wisconsin, Milwaukee.

-Joan Blakey sitting at her desk in her office
+Joan Blakey at desk

 Joan Blakey has returned to the School of Social Work as an associate professor and its new director.
+Photo credit: Jairus Davis

 When announcing her new role at SSW, Dean Michael C. Rodriguez said Blakey will make the CEHD community brighter and stronger.
 “She brings great scholarship, leadership, and lived experience, as well as new energy and commitment to goals that are closely aligned with those of the SSW and CEHD,” he said.